The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach

 \subsection{Best Model Analysis}

 For fair comparison with prior work, the reported JGA for our model in Table \ref{tab:sota} uses post-processing, which includes (i) canonicalizing time expressions to 24-hour format and (ii) case-insensitive fuzzy matching for open/proper-noun slots with a Levenshtein~ratio~$\geq$~0.90, applied symmetrically to predictions and references.

 Table~\ref{tab:sota} presents a comparison between published results on the SpokenWOZ test set and our two best systems: the compressed context method using 10 queries and the full spoken context method.
-For our systems the post-processing yields a 3 points JGA increase, which is comparable to the post-processing reported in \cite{sedlavcek2025approaching}.
+For our systems, the post-processing yields a 3 points JGA increase, which is comparable to the post-processing reported in \cite{sedlavcek2025approaching}.

 Our approach substantially outperforms other systems of comparable size.
-To the best of our knowledge, the only system that surpasses our results is the Gemma-2-9B variant reported in~\cite{sedlavcek2025approaching}.
-We did not opt to train a Gemma-based variant of our model due to its high computational requirements, as our primary objective is to demonstrate the effectiveness of our method on small and compact models.
-Furthermore, as shown in Section~\ref{subsec:method_comparison}, when using the same model components, our context management strategy significantly outperforms that of previous work.
+Note that we distinguish two different setups. (a) For the upper part of Table~\ref{tab:sota}, we focus on approaches using LLMs with known and identified training data, guaranteeing the absence of test data contamination.
+And (b) for the bottom part, we report performance for sake of comparison with \cite{sedlavcek2025approaching}, which is using Gemma2-9B LLM.
+As this model training set is not known and according to \cite{sedlavcek2025approaching}, we can't be sure that there is no overlap with the test data of SpokenWOZ.
+Moreover, the number of parameters is larger than for upper lines methods, allowing to draw comparison between approaches for larger scale models.
+Note that the training data of these larger models in the specific DST step are following the protocol of \cite{sedlavcek2025approaching}, provided in the implementation details subsection \ref{subsec:implementation}.